tmcarey/steam-appticket-go/README.md

 - `OwnershipTicketGenerated time.Time`: The time when the ownership ticket was generated.
 - `OwnershipTicketExpires time.Time`: The time when the ownership ticket expires.
 - `Licenses []uint32`: A list of the user's licenses for the app.
-- `DLC []DLCDetails`: A list of details about the game's DLC's which the account holds.
+- `DLC []DLCDetails`: A list of details about the DLCs which the account holds.
 - `Signature []byte`: The signature of the ticket.
 - `IsExpired bool`: Indicates whether the ticket has expired.
 - `HasValidSignature bool`: Indicates whether the ticket has a valid signature.
-- `IsValid bool`: Indicates whether the ticket is valid.
+- `IsValid bool`: Indicates whether the ticket is valid (neither expired nor with an invalid signature).
 - `UserData []byte`: Additional user data associated with the ticket, created when requesting the ticket.

 ### DLCDetails